hubmapconsortium/ingest-validation-tools/docs/czems/index.md

 <a name="mz_resolving_power"></a>
 ##### [`mz_resolving_power`](#mz_resolving_power)
-TThe peak (m/z) used to calculate the MS1 resolving power.
+The peak (m/z) used to calculate the resolving power.

 | constraint | value |
 | --- | --- |